Climate of the Nordic countries: Summer

-Denmark's warmest month is July, where the mean temperature is 17 °C. In Iceland, occasionally thunderstorms occur in the south in late summertime, due to warm air being deflected to northern latitudes from warm air masses in other parts of Europe.
+Denmark's warmest month is July, when the mean temperature is 17 °C. In Iceland, occasionally thunderstorms occur in the south in late summertime, due to warm air being deflected to northern latitudes from warm air masses in other parts of Europe.
 Also, cold air originating from Canada, warms rapidly over the ocean, forming thunderclouds.
 Thunderstorms, however, are very rare in Iceland, and there are less than five of them per year.
 In June, Iceland's average daily temperatures range from 8 °C to 16 °C. Summer conditions vary in Norway depending on location.
 The Norwegian coast has cooler summers than areas further inland.
 Due to its northern location, there is almost no darkness in June and July in the north, reaching as far south as Trondheim.
 In summer, the average temperature in the Northern areas are somewhere between 8 °C and 16 °C, while further South it is usually 13 °C to 22 °C. In Finland, summers experience more rainfall than other seasons.
 Finland areas north of the Arctic Circle rarely see the sun set during the months of June and July, due to the natural phenomenon Midnight sun.
 Northern parts of Finland have summer temperatures in the 8 °C to 16 °C range, while further south, the temperature is closer to 13 °C and 23 °C. During summer in Greenland, ice sheets breaking up trigger what is known as "glacial motion" or "glacial earthquakes".